F5Networks/f5-aws-cloudformation/experimental/cluster/2nic/readme.md

 This solution uses a CloudFormation Template to launch and configure two BIG-IP 2-NIC VEs in a clustered, highly available configuration across Amazon Availability Zones.
 The BIG-IP VE can detect Availability Zone failure and automatically shift public traffic to the BIG-IP in the Availability Zone that is unaffected.
 In a 2-NIC implementation, each BIG-IP VE has one interface used for management and data-plane traffic from the Internet, and the second interface connected into the Amazon networks where traffic is processed by the pool members in a traditional two-ARM design.
 Traffic flows from the BIG-IP VE to the application servers.

-The F5 solution provides two different template options:
-  - **BYOL**<br>
-  The BYOL (bring your own license) template allows you to input an existing BIG-IP license.
-  - **Hourly**<br>
-  The Hourly template which uses pay-as-you-go hourly billing

 The **existing stack** CloudFormation template incorporates an existing Virtual Private Cloud (VPC).
-If you would like to run a *full stack* which creates and configures the BIG-IP, the AWS infrastructure, as well as a backend webserver, see the templates located in the **learning-stacks** folder.
+If you would like to run a *full stack* which creates and configures the BIG-IP, the AWS infrastructure, as well as a backend webserver, see the templates located in the *learning-stacks* folder in the **Experimental** directory.

 See the [Configuration Example](#config) section for a configuration diagram and description for this solution.

+### Help
+We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
+This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.<br>
+While this template has been created by F5 Networks, it is in the experimental directory and therefore has not completed full testing and is subject to change.
+F5 Networks does not offer technical support for templates in the experimental directory.
+For supported templates, see the templates in the **supported** directory.

 ## Installation